Agnostic Process Tomography: Agnostic Unitary Estimation (AUE)

-where $w^{>d}$ is defined in \Cref{def:pauli-weight-level}.
-In other words, the degree of a unitary $U$ is the minimum integer $d$ such that if $|x| > d$, then $\hat{U}_x = 0$. \end{definition} We use $\mathcal{L}_{n,d}$ to denote the class of $n$-qubit unitaries of degree $d$.
 Our first algorithm given in \Cref{alg:agnostic-unitary-low-1} is inspired by the algorithm of~\cite{nadimpalli2024pauli}.
 It involves estimating every low-degree Pauli coefficient, resulting in a query complexity of $\Tilde{\mathcal{O}}(n^{2d})$.
 Our second algorithm given in \Cref{alg:agnostic-unitary-low-2} is the low-degree learning algorithm from~\cite{arunachalam2024learning}, which uses the non-commutative Bohnenblust-Hille (BH) inequality of~\cite{volberg2024noncommutative} to obtain a sample complexity independent of $n$.
 However, in the agnostic setting, \Cref{alg:agnostic-unitary-low-2} does not achieve a sample complexity independent of $n$.
 From the guarantees we show in \Cref{thm:aue-low-bh}, \Cref{alg:agnostic-unitary-low-2} is only efficient when the optimal error is at most inverse-exponential in the system size.
 In particular, when the unknown unitary is a member of the concept class, we recover the complexity of the realizable setting.
 In most other regimes for $\opt$, it is better to use \Cref{alg:agnostic-unitary-low-1}.
 We discuss \Cref{alg:agnostic-unitary-low-2} to illustrate that straightforwardly modifying algorithms from the realizable setting does not always give good agnostic learning algorithms.

 Note that unlike in the case of unitary juntas, our method for unitary projection is computationally inefficient when acting on arbitrary low-degree operators, as such operators still have an exponential dimension.
 As a result, both our algorithms are \emph{improper} learners.
 We provide our algorithms and their corresponding guarantees below.